PennyLaneAI/qml/glossary/circuit_ansatz.rst

     necessarily give rise to classically intractable quantum nodes, but have found use as machine learning models :cite:`miles2016supervised`.

+.. seealso:: In PennyLane, an ansatz is called a *template*.
+PennyLane contains
+    a :ref:`growing library <intro_ref_temp>` of such circuit architectures.

 .. rubric:: Footnotes